splunk/splunk-sdk-java/README.md

    If you haven't already installed Splunk Enterprise, download it [here](http://www.splunk.com/download).
    For more information, see the Splunk Enterprise [_Installation Manual_](https://docs.splunk.com/Documentation/Splunk/latest/Installation).

    The Splunk Enterprise SDK for Java was tested with Splunk Enterprise 6.6 and 7.0.

 *  Splunk Enterprise SDK for Java

    Get the JAR from the [Splunk Developer Portal](https://dev.splunk.com/enterprise/downloads/) or clone the repository from [GitHub](https://github.com/splunk/splunk-sdk-java) if you want to contribute to the SDK.
 To use Maven, see "Use Maven to build projects" below.

+   The Splunk Enterprise SDK for Java was tested with OpenJDK 7 and Oracle JDK 8.

 *  Java version 6 or higher, from [OpenJDK](https://openjdk.java.net) or [Oracle](https://www.oracle.com/technetwork/java).
 For instructions, see [Java Platform Installation](http://www.oracle.com/technetwork/java/javase/index-137561.html) on the Oracle website.